Featuring striking, striped foliage, Ctenanthe Burle-Marxii [ten-AN-thee] is an interesting houseplant and perfect for rooms without direct sun.

 Size and Growth

-Due to the region where this plant comes from, it grows best in humid conditions.
+Due to the region where this plant comes from in South America, it grows best in humid conditions.
 Calathea is recommended for USDA hardiness zones 10 to 12, for outdoor growth.

 Outside of these zones, grow the plant indoors or in a greenhouse.